fbpx Jump to Main Content

 A debt relief order takes 12 months to process – you can read more about this here – and at the end of this period you will be discharged, debt free.

-When you enter a debt relief order, those first 12 months are referred to as the moratorium.
-This means certain restrictions are placed upon you, the same ones applied during the bankruptcy process.
-We have an in depth guide about bankruptcy offences and restrictions to read, here on the site
+When you enter a debt relief order, those first 12 months are referred to as the moratorium, which means certain restrictions are placed upon you and you won’t be able to:

 What kind of debt can be included in a debt relief order?